John Elley

-Lieutenant-General Sir John Elley KMT OS (9 January 1764 – 23 January 1839) was a British soldier who joined the cavalry as a private and rose to general officer rank.
+Lieutenant-General Sir John Elley (9 January 1764 – 23 January 1839) was a British soldier who joined the cavalry as a private and rose to general officer rank.
 He fought with distinction during the French Revolutionary and Napoleonic Wars, and later served as the last Governor of Galway and as Member of Parliament for Windsor.

 Early life

 Information about Elley is scarce, perhaps partly because of his humble origins.
 He was born in London in 1764.
 His father ran an eating-house at Furnival's Inn, Holborn.
 Apprenticed to Mr. John Gelderd, a tannery owner of the village of Meanwood near Leeds, West Yorkshire, he became engaged to his master's daughter Anne.
 After her untimely death, he enlisted in 1789 as a trooper in the Royal Regiment of Horse Guards and saw service in the Flanders Campaign (1793–1795).